 The miniaturization of high-resolution cameras and the advent of smaller, more powerful lithium-ion batteries has allowed the imagination of the videographer to take flight.
 Today, camera-equipped drones can capture images with amazing clarity during drone flights lasting 20 minutes and more.

-If you’re just getting started with drones and you want to use a camera with one, it is important to understand a few of the basic variables when looking at the best camera to use with the drone.
+Most of today’s prosumer drones come with cameras equipped off the shelf.
+If you’re a beginner just getting started with drones and you want to use a camera with one, it is important to understand a few of the basic variables when looking at the best camera to use with the drone.
 Although it is possible to add a camera like a GoPro to a non-camera drone, most drones come with built-in camera systems.

 Today, the same technology that allows you to capture amazing high-resolution videos and still images on your smartphone makes attaching lightweight cameras on drones possible.

 Drone cameras capture video at varying resolutions.
 Here are the three most common:

 Some drone cameras will shoot at 30 frames per second (fps) while others will shoot at 60 fps.
 Users interested in occasional slow-motion playback will want to consider more frames-per-second to maintain image quality.

 The camera is just one part of an overall drone system, and to make the best purchasing decision it is important to consider how all the variables work together in relation to your specific needs and desires.
 For example, some cameras will only capture a maximum of 64 GB on a memory card.
 Here are some other key considerations:

 Early drone cameras captured video exclusively on an SD card, and you downloaded the images at the end of the flight.
 Many newer drones, including the DJI Mavic, Phantom, and Inspire series, feature a combination of high-definition video and live streaming.
 That is, the video will stream to your smartphone as it is being captured.
 This real-time or almost real-time imaging offers increased flexibility.
 Some systems will live stream from as far as four miles away.